 This worked example demonstrates a basic comparison and deployment of two SQL Server databases.

 In the example, the Magic Widget Company has a SQL Server database running on a live web server.
 This database contains a number of tables, views, stored procedures, and other database objects.
 The Magic Widget Company's development team has been working on an upgrade to their website.
-As part of this upgrade, they have made a number of changes to the database, which need to be transferred to the production database.
+As part of this upgrade, they've made a number of changes to the database, which need to be transferred to the production database.

-This example has three steps:
+This example has four steps:

 - Set up the comparison

-Create the example databases, and specify the data sources, tables, and views you want to compare.
+Specify the data sources, tables, and views you want to compare.